kiwih/brainfuck-core/README.md

            +           |   010    | increment the byte at the data pointer
            -           |   011    | decrement the byte at the data pointer
            .           |   100    | output the byte at the data pointer
-           ,           |   101    | input a byte to the data pointer
+           ,           |   101    | input a byte and store it at the data pointer
            [           |   110    | if the byte at the data pointer == 0 jump forward to the command after the matching ]
            ]           |   111    | if the byte at the data pointer == 1 jump backward to the command after the matching [